 Goldfarb Center funding will be available for up to five D.C.-based facilitated internships and capstone networking experiences.
-All students, including those not seeking financial assistance, must apply for the facilitated internship program (as well as the networking segment) by our grant deadline of November 1, 2017.
+All students, including those not seeking financial assistance, must apply for the facilitated internship program (as well as the networking segment) by our grant deadline of October 9, 2019.
 (Deadline to apply to participate in the capstone only will be posted shortly.)

 Students should apply for the facilitated internship program through the Application Portal here: https://colby.academicworks.com/users/sign_in

 More information on application components is available on the DavisConnects website.
 For any fields on the application where the question does not apply because you are applying for this particular program and may not have an internship confirmed, please put N/A or answer based on the type of internship you hope to complete.
 For specific questions about the application, please contact Sarah Whitfield at DavisConnects at email@example.com